 This peer-reviewed article, authored by Dr. Polsky, was published in the December, 1995 issue of Veterinary Medicine.
-The conclusions drawn in this article and the bases for these conclusions remain unchanged.
+The conclusions drawn in this article and the bases for these conclusions are no different today than what they were nearly 25 years ago.

 Small animal practitioners are probably aware of the increasingly popular trend of keeping wolf hybrids as pets.
 In recent years, the hybrid population has skyrocketed, despite laws that prohibit keeping hybrids as pets or stipulate that they can be kept only if the owner obtains a special permit.
 Estimates indicate that there are between 300,000 and 1.5 million hybrids in the United States, most being kept as pets.
 The motivation for keeping these animals as pets differs among owners.
 Frequently, it stems from the desire for an unusual dog.
 Some undoubtedly like the challenge of keeping an animal known to be part wolf.
 There are also those who feel compelled to keep hybrids for humanitarian reasons because of wolves’ status as an endangered species.
 Regardless of reason, breeders of hybrids have recognized the demand and, as business people, advertise pups for sale by mail-order in trade journals.